 While it won’t kill all germs, wiping down your keyboard with isopropyl alcohol once in a while certainly is better than nothing.
 It also probably wouldn’t hurt to keep a small bottle of hand sanitizer on your desk.

 The best way to keep your keyboard clean and working like it should is to use a soft-bristled brush and brush over the keys.
 Even keeping a hand-held vacuum or a can of compressed air nearby is a great idea for using every few days.

 One last option is a cleaning kit that Amazon offers.
-For under $10, it includes a scrubbing tool, 4 finishing cloths, and a safe cleaning solution.
-It’s a great item to keep close by especially in an office setting where vacuums, isopropyl alcohol, and cotton swabs may not be easily accessible.3M Keyboard Cleaner Kit, White (674)
+It includes a putty like gel that sticks to dust and grime and lifts it away from the keyboard.
+It’s a great item to keep close by especially in an office setting where vacuums, isopropyl alcohol, and cotton swabs may not be easily accessible.

 Crumbs and spills are inevitable, but we hope we’ve offered easy solutions for routine cleaning and mishaps.
 Our best recommendation is to frequently brush or vacuum out dust and food particles and wipe your keys down every once in a while to keep those pesky germs away.
 This will keep your keyboard working like it should.
 We hope you have found this guide helpful.